eakova/zigbeam/utils/docs/dependency_graph.md

 - SVO is used when `T` is small and plain data (e.g., a few bytes, POD):
   - Arc<T>.storage = inline_data
   - No Inner allocation
-  - No ARC counters involved
+- No Arc counters involved
 - Otherwise, Arc<T> stores Inner*, and the counters (strong/weak) live inside Inner.

 ## Where to look in code